 As the world’s technological challenges grow more complex, so must the products that meet those challenges.
 Custom-engineered products fill previously unmet needs and therefore require a high level of collaboration and information management to control the process from conception to delivery to the customer.

-Teams that are able to deliver custom-engineered products that meet specific needs on tight timelines and delight customers have an undeniable advantage in the market.
+Teams that are able to deliver custom-engineered new products that meet specific needs on tight timelines and delight customers have an undeniable advantage in the market.

-High-tech, contract, semiconductor, tier 1 auto, specialty chemicals, and industrial manufacturing are some of the fastest growing engineer-to-order categories, but custom engineering can cover a broad range of industries.
+High-tech, contract, semiconductor, tier 1 auto, specialty chemicals, and industrial manufacturing are some of the fastest-growing engineer-to-order categories, but custom engineering can cover a broad range of industries.
 For instance, some custom solutions our customers make include:

 - Mattress and upholstery fabrics

 In this post, we’ll define custom-engineered products, talk about how they’re made, unique challenges in the supply chain process, and how custom engineering is different from configure-to-order or make-to-order processes.

 Custom-engineered products are variable products that require additional custom product development with specific applications to meet customer needs, usually identified in an initial proposal or in the order fulfillment process.
 Manufacturers often refer to their custom-engineered products as Engineer to Order (ETO) products.

 Manufacturing custom-engineered solutions is a team sport.
 Sales, engineers, purchasing, operations, and finance must all work in close collaboration to ensure the product meets the exact specifications within the customer’s timeline.
 The more the team understands and captures initial customer expectations, then meets those expectations, the more successful an Engineer to Order company will be.

 Products that are engineered to order provide a special service the customer quite literally would not be able to find elsewhere.
 Their unique value (and the opportunity for continuous improvement) makes them a satisfying challenge for the problem-solvers who deliver them well.